grafana/plugin-tools/docusaurus/docs/tutorials/convert-a-frontend-datasource-to-backend.md

 :::note

-This covers an HTTP-only data source.
-For example, if your data source requires a database connection, you can use the Golang client for the database and execute a simple query like `SELECT 1` or a `ping` function.
+This example covers an HTTP-only data source.
+So, if your data source requires a database connection, you can use the Golang client for the database and execute a simple query like `SELECT 1` or a `ping` function.

 :::

-### Querying
+### Copy the query logic

 The next step is to move the query logic.
 This will highly vary depending on how the plugin queries the data source and transforms the response into [frames](https://grafana.com/developers/plugin-tools/introduction/data-frames).
 In this tutorial, let's see how we can migrate a simple example.